mothershipcx/encrypted/README.md

 # encrypted

-_NOTE_ The solution is for Google Cloud Platform only
+_DEPRECATED_ Google Cloud Platform has [Secret Manager](https://cloud.google.com/secret-manager) that solves the problem

 ## Use Case